itsshashwatsingh/SQL/README.md

 ## 🎯 Goals

-- Strengthen SQL fundamentals
+- Build a strong foundation in SQL
+- Master concepts like joins, aggregations, subqueries, and window functions
+- Get hands-on with practice sets to solidify your learning
-- Prepare for tech interviews
+- Prepare for SQL interviews and data assessments
-- Practice with real-world inspired problems
-- Build a strong data foundation for backend, analytics, or data science roles
+- ✅ **By completing all the topics in this repository, you'll be well-prepared to solve easy to medium-level SQL problems on platforms like [LeetCode](https://leetcode.com/problemset/database/), [StrataScratch](https://www.stratascratch.com/), and [DataLemur](https://datalemur.com/)**

 ---

 ## 📌 Notes

-- This is a **learning-focused** personal project.
+- This is a learning-focused project aimed at self-improvement and helping others
-- Contributions, feedback, or suggestions are always welcome.
+- Contributions and feedback are welcome
-- Open an issue or submit a pull request to collaborate!
+- Feel free to open issues or submit pull requests

 ---